Sasha Maria Suarez

 Biography

-As a White Earth Ojibwe descendent, I have great interest in how the construction of historical narratives (past and present) are made accessible or inaccessible to my nation and urban Indigenous communities.
-To this end, I find great value in public history.
+As a White Earth Ojibwe person (direct descendent), I have great interest in how the construction of historical narratives (past and present) are made accessible or inaccessible to my nation and urban Indigenous communities.
+To this end, I find great value in public and digital history.
 I have worked on curatorial and exhibition teams at the University of Minnesota and the Minnesota History Center to construct exhibitions on Red Lake Ojibwe and Indigenous experiences with mass incarceration.
-I am also interested in the protection of Ojibwemowin (Ojibwe language) and other Indigenous languages through which we can better understand the places we live and work and their long histories and relationships to Indigenous peoples.
+At UW-Madison, I have worked on the American Indian Studies Oral History Project and Mapping Teejop, a digital mapping project examining histories of Ho-Chunk and Indigenous presence in Teejop.

 Education